ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we have proposed ShadowNet, a secure on-device model inference system that protects the model privacy with a TEE while leveraging the untrusted hardware for acceleration.
-The key idea of ShadowNet is to apply linear transformation on the weights of the linear layers and outsource them to the untrusted world.
-In this way, ShadowNet leverages the hardware accelerators without trusting them and restores the results inside the TEE.
-We have implemented an end-to-end prototype of ShadowNet on TensorFlow Lite and OP-TEE with optimizations to support secure model inference with a small TCB.
-Our evaluation on four popular CNNs, namely, MobileNets, ResNet-44, MiniVGG and AlexNet demonstrates ShadowNet's practical feasibility on real-world datasets.
+In this paper, we have proposed ShadowNet, a secure on-device model inference system for CNNs that protects the model privacy with a TEE while leveraging the untrusted hardware for acceleration.
+We have implemented an end-to-end prototype of ShadowNet on TensorFlow Lite and OP-TEE with optimizations to work with a small TCB.

 \begin{appendices}